diochnos/research/students

 Past Undergraduate Students (reverse chronological order; ties alphabetical)

-- Tyson Harris (Aug 2022 – now): Honor's thesis in trustworthy issues of machine learning models.
+- Tyson Harris (Aug 2022 – Dec 2023): Honor's thesis in trustworthy issues of machine learning models.
 The title of the thesis was Exploration of Bias in Machine Learning Models Using 1994 MEPS Data.
+First job on the market at Boeing.

 - Vincent Ferrera (May 2022 – Jul 2022): Undergraduate research assistant who participated in the REU of the AI2ES project that I am working on.
 He is currently (academic year 2022 – 2023) a senior at the University of Delaware majoring in Meteorology and Climate Sciences.
 Vincent presented his REU work on semi-supervised learning, in the 2nd annual NYS Mesonet Symposium that took place at the University of Albany in September of 2022.